KOEGlike/mito/README.md

 ![0141152434522](https://github.com/user-attachments/assets/a4b15d24-1118-437a-925f-5b3efe696ced)

 Thank you so much pcbway for sponsoring this project, the video is in the making, stay tuned!
 The PCBs and stencil are very high quality!!
+I would highly recomend them as a PCB manufacturar!

 ## Gallery